 At the end of the Zag there was a short vertical crack, at the top of which I set up another running belay.
 I was then faced with the ‘exit pitch’.
 The crack leading off to the left looked like an excellent choice, but by this point in the climb the steepness had eased considerably and I decided to ascend the final section ‘friction climbing’.
 Friction climbing is when you rely on the holding power of your boots and any little finger holds you can find.
 I made short work of it, arrived at the top of the climb and set up an anchor so that I could belay Allen and John.

-Sadly, I don’t have any photos of us at the top so have borrowed this photo of what is now known as Suicide Cliff from Wikipedia.
+Sadly, I don’t have any photos of us at the top so have borrowed this photo from Wally and Cathy’s Adventures.

 Zig Zag was one of my more ambitious climbs and I considered it at the time, and now, a great achievement.
 Another great climb was Switchback, an aid climb, but sadly I don’t have any photos.